Special schools for children with special educational needs

 Some children will have special educational needs and a disability (SEND) that can be better met by a specialist provision.
-These are schools dedicated to children with special educational needs and a disability based on different needs and areas of expertise.
+These are schools dedicated to children with special educational needs and disabilities that meet different needs and have different areas of expertise.

-Your child's individual needs should be the starting point for deciding what type of special school they should attend and what is needs and provision is described in their EHCP.
+Your child's individual needs should be the starting point for deciding what type of special school they should attend and what is detailed within your child’s education health and care plan.

 Search the directory for a local special schools.

-Please note the directory will develop over time.
+Please note that our directory will develop over time.
 Meanwhile, you may find out of county schools by looking at our neighbouring local authorities SEND local offers for schools.

 Independent special schools

 The Department for Education has written a guide which lists all the independent schools and colleges in England and Wales for pupils with a special educational needs, including those approved under section 41 of the Children and Families Act 2014.

 Located in South Gloucestershire are the following independent special schools:

 - Aurora Hedgeway School

 Located in our neighbouring local authority areas are: